 - Session 1: How is neuroscience relevant to the classroom?
-A talk by Professor Michael Thomas – Director of the Centre for Educational Neuroscience, London.
+Professor Michael Thomas – Director of the Centre for Educational Neuroscience, London.

 - Plenary 1: Addressing current neuromyths in education.
 Panel discussion

 - Session 2: How emotional contagion impacts teenage peer groups in the classroom.
-Dr Dean Burnett – Neuroscientist and lecturer
+Dr Dean Burnett – Neuroscientist and lecturer, Cardiff University

 - Plenary 2: Emotional contagion.
 Panel discussion

 - Session 3: Working memory and classroom learning.
 Dr Joni Holmes – MRC Cognition and Brain Sciences Unit, Cambridge University

 - Plenary 3: BrainCanDo led session.
 Research updates from university collaborators